 If you have any questions regarding suitability, please Contact Us.
 There is currently some availability on these moorings.

 Ten swinging moorings are laid at Medham Creek on the west side of the River Medina; these moorings do not dry out and are allocated to cruiser class vessels generally between 8-15 metres in length.
 A mooring strop is required (see below).
-A waiting list is in place for the Medham Creek moorings.

 Owners who take up a Medham Creek cruiser class mooring will need to provide, at their own expense, a made-to-measure mooring strop.
 The mooring strop is fitted to the mooring buoy by means of a shackle and remains fixed to the buoy all season long.
-Cowes Harbour Commission (CHC) will fit the strop to the buoy at the beginning of the season and remove and store it at the end of the season if the vessel wishes to come ashore.
+Cowes Harbour Services will fit the strop to the buoy at the beginning of the season and remove and store it at the end of the season if the vessel wishes to come ashore.
 All strops are inspected prior to fitting; however, it is the owner’s sole responsibility to ensure that the strop is fit for purpose.
-CHC accepts no liability for damage or injury caused by a faulty, damaged, or inadequate strop.
+We accept no liability for damage or injury caused by a faulty, damaged, or inadequate strop.
 Details of local suppliers are available on request.